 Then you find an interesting quote from a philosopher which explores the theme, like this one from Niccolò Machiavelli: “Hatred is gained as much by good works as by evil”

 Now pick apart the philosopher quote.
-Find the claim being made and then articulate the counterclaims which assert competing perspectives.
+Find the claim being made.

 Claim: People will hate you even if you do good things.

 Then articulate the counterclaims which assert competing perspectives.